Police services and accountability

-The ‘Standard of practice’ supplements the ‘Code of conduct’ and also outlines appropriate behaviour for staff including a statement of ethics.
+The QPS standard of practice supplements the code of conduct and also outlines appropriate behaviour for staff including a statement of ethics.

 Client Service Charter

-The QPS has a ‘Client service charter’, which states what kinds of services the community can expect from the QPS.
+The QPS client service charter, which states what kinds of services the community can expect from the QPS.
 It outlines the QPS’s expectations of both its own performance and the community.

 Ethical Standards Command

-The goal of the Ethical Standards Command (ESC) is ensuring that the community has full confidence in, and respect for, the QPS.
+The goal of the Ethical Standards Command (ESC) is to ensure the community respects and has confidence in the QPS.
 The ESC manages the internal discipline process, and promotes ethical behaviour, discipline and professional practice.

 The ESC is made up of two distinct functional groups which focus on strategies such as deterrence, education and systems improvements to promote ethical conduct throughout the organisation.
 These areas are: